mattcarlotta/nvi/README.md

 For the best compatibility [build and install from source](https://github.com/mattcarlotta/nvi-bin#build-and-install-from-source).
 Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).

-For Windows (PowerShell) users, you'll want to add the binary to a directory then add that directory to the PowerShell `PATH`.
+For Windows (PowerShell) users, you'll want to add the binary to a directory then add that directory to the PowerShell `Path`.
 For more information, take a look at the
-[building and installing](https://github.com/mattcarlotta/nvi-bin#building-and-installing) Windows subsection on how to add a directory to your `PATH`.
+[building and installing](https://github.com/mattcarlotta/nvi-bin#building-and-installing) Windows subsection on how to add a directory to your `Path`.

-Then place the binary in one of the directories (owned by `$USER`, not by `root`) located in your shell `$PATH`:
+For POSIX, place the binary in one of the directories (owned by `$USER`, not by `root`) located in your shell `$PATH`:
 ```sh
 echo $PATH | tr ':' '\n' | xargs -I{} sh -c 'printf "%-50s %s\n" "{}" "$(stat -f "%Su:%Sg" "{}" 2>/dev/null)"' | nl
 ```